-The 11-inch pro tablet originally released for $799 for the most basic model, with additional configurations driving the price upward to $1699.
-The 12.9-inch third-generation iPad Pro could be bought for $999 at the cheapest, with the one terabyte cellular-enabled model priced at $1899.
-Because of reductions in memory pricing across all Apple products since their 2018 launch, the 12.9-inch and 11-inch now max out at $1499 and $1699 respectively.
-Check out our Price Guide for the latest deals on Apple hardware.
+The 11-inch model was initially released for $799 for the most basic model, with additional configurations driving the price upward to $1,699.
+The 12.9-inch model could be bought for $999 at the cheapest, with the one terabyte cellular-enabled model priced at $1,899.
+Because of reductions in memory pricing across all Apple products since their 2018 launch, the 12.9-inch and 11-inch now max out at $1,499 and $1,699, respectively.

 The second-generation iPad Pro models were announced at Apple's WWDC event in 2017 and saw significant upgrades over their predecessors.
-Replacing the 9.7-inch model was the new 10.5-inch model, though the size of the 12.9-inch would remain unchanged.
+Replacing the 9.7-inch model was the new 10.5-inch model, though the 12.9-inch model's size would remain unchanged.

-Both second-generation models featured an A10X Hex-core CPU and a 12-core GPU, ProMotion display, and a True Tone display that was 50% brighter than the previous models.
+Both second-generation models used an A10X Hex-core CPU and a 12-core GPU, ProMotion display, and a True Tone display that was 50% brighter than the previous models.

 The second-generation models also boasted a 12-megapixel rear-facing camera, a 7-megapixel front-facing camera, and storage capacities up to 512 GB.

 Released on November 11, 2015, the first-generation iPad Pro featured a 12.9-inch display and was available in silver, gold, and space gray.
-It could be purchased for $799 to $1299, depending on the size or cellular connectivity.
+Depending on the size or cellular connectivity, it could be purchased for $799 to $1299.

 In March of 2016, Apple released the smaller 9.7-inch model, which featured an additional rose gold color to its line.
 It was available for $599 to $1129, depending on the buyer's chosen configuration.

-Both first-generation iPad Pros were discontinued in June of 2017.
+Apple discontinued both first-generation iPad Pros in June of 2017.